Manage Your HFS Contract

 Requesting a Housing Exemption

-If students believe they meet one of the criteria, they may request a Housing Exemption by submitting the completed Housing Exemption Form to the Housing and Food Services office.
+If students believe they meet one of the criteria, they may request a Housing Exemption by submitting the completed Housing Exemption Form (Word document) to the Housing and Food Services office.

 Exemption Requests are reviewed by a University committee, who meets on a regular basis.
 The Committee will review the request and a representative will respond to the student via email, usually within 7-10 business days with confirmation or denial of request.